pyros2097/pine/README.md

 cont E = 2.7

 class Example
-  let x: String
+  has x: String
-  let y: String
+  has y: String
-  let z: String
+  has z: String
-  let r: Number
+  has r: Number
-  let k: Number | None
+  has k: Number | None

   fun init(_a: Number, _b : Number) =>
     """